caiojcavalcante/RSA-encryption/readme.md

-This is my time with python.
+This is my first time with python.

-Not actually, but the first project I have done in python...

-Really fun tho

-// this
-p, q, e, n = chaves

-// being equal to this
-p = chaves[0]
-q = chaves[1]
-e = chaves[2]
-n = chaves[3]

-is really nice
+PS: USE PYTHON LATEST VERSION

+I need more valid keys to test the code, but It seems to work all the time...